carlhannes/boom2/README.md

 npm run build
 ```

+Note: The compiled TypeScript code is output directly to the `dist` directory (not `dist/src`), as configured in `tsconfig.json`.
+References to compiled files should use paths like `dist/cli/cli.js` rather than `dist/src/cli/cli.js`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 Check our [ROADMAP.md](./ROADMAP.md) file for planned features and development priorities.